intelxed/xed/datafiles/apx-f/README.md

 for a couple of legacy instructions.

 # Useful APIs
-Numerous examples and vivid explanations regarding Intel&reg; APX features can be found in the xed-ex1 example tool.
+Numerous examples and vivid explanations regarding Intel&reg; APX features can be found in the xed-dec example tool.

 Encode request for promoted No-Flags instruction should be built with the `NF` operand: